isomerpages/nrf-corp/_programmes/Corporate Laboratories in Universities and Research Institutes.md

 [Read the press release here.](https://go.gov.sg/corp-lab-sustainable-urban)

-#### ST Engineering-NTU Corporate Laboratory ####
+#### ST Engineering-NTU Corporate Laboratory&nbsp;####

 The S$53 million ST Engineering-NTU Corporate Laboratory focuses on developing advanced robotics and autonomous systems.
 The two main research areas are in airport precision and airside technology (such as baggage transfer systems, aerobridges and aircraft tow trucks) and in enhancing intelligence support for crisis management.
-This partnership will generate new products and services through the development of new technologies, increase employment opportunities for researchers and scientists, and provide greater exposure for students in industrial R&D.
+This partnership will generate new products and services through the development of new technologies, increase employment opportunities for researchers and scientists, and provide greater exposure for students in industrial R&amp;D.

 [Read the press release here](https://go.gov.sg/corp-lab-steng-ntu).

 #### Sembcorp-NUS Corporate Laboratory ####

 The S$60 million Sembcorp-NUS Corporate Laboratory aims to develop new, competitive and sustainable solutions in the areas of energy, water and waste-to-resource.
 Research activities include solutions to optimise power generation while reducing emissions and waste residue, enhance industrial water and wastewater treatment systems, as well as transform waste into useful and high-value products such as ultra-light composites for modular construction.
-It will also provide an important platform for NUS students and researchers to gain experience in industrial R&D and promote interaction and exchange of ideas with engineers from Sembcorp.
+It will also provide an important platform for NUS students and researchers to gain experience in industrial R&amp;D and promote interaction and exchange of ideas with engineers from Sembcorp.

 [Read the press release here.](https://go.gov.sg/corp-lab-sembcorp-nus)

-#### ST Electronics-SUTD Cyber Security Laboratory ####
+#### ST Electronics-SUTD Cyber Security Laboratory&nbsp;####

 The S$44.3 million ST Electronics-SUTD Cyber Security Laboratory focuses on advancing and translating the frontiers of cybersecurity research and technology, with an emphasis on commercialisation solutions that are relevant to the emerging cybersecurity needs in the market.
 This collaboration also aims to grow and nurture cybersecurity manpower to support Singapore’s Smart Nation initiative.

 [Read the press release here.](https://go.gov.sg/corp-lab-steng-sutd)

-#### SMRT-NTU Smart Urban Rail Corporate Laboratory ####
+#### SMRT-NTU Smart Urban Rail Corporate Laboratory&nbsp;####

 The S$60 million SMRT-NTU Smart Urban Rail Corporate Laboratory aims to develop solutions to enhance rail reliability and develop a more resilient urban rail system in Singapore.
 Two complementary research tracks will lead the development of innovative urban rail solutions.
 The first track focuses on developing better detection methods and monitoring systems so that potential issues can be addressed quickly and accurately.
 The second track aims to enhance the reliability of existing rail assets by optimising maintenance and servicing processes, through prediction methodologies and analytic tools.